Tag Archives: autism

 If you’re still concerned, talk to your child’s health care provider, and/or contact your state’s public early childhood system to request a free evaluation to find out if your child qualifies for intervention services.
 This is sometimes called a Child Find evaluation.
 If your child is under three years old, look at the ECTA website.
 If your child is 3 years old or older, contact your local public school system.
 Look here for all the details about how to access testing.

-In King County, Washington, some resources for diagnostic testing include: Kindering (especially for kids under age 3), UW Autism Center (this is where my daughter was tested at age 20), and Seattle Children’s Autism Center.
+In King County, Washington, where I live and teach, some resources for diagnostic testing include: Kindering (especially for kids under age 3), UW Autism Center (this is where my daughter was tested at age 20), and Seattle Children’s Autism Center.
 Some private practice psychologists also offer testing.
 For example, our son was tested by Heather Davis at Brook Powers Group, who had worked with him in their Incredible Years program.

 Here is a podcast with tips for what to do when you’re waiting for an autism diagnosis or a PDF on the same topic.